renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 If the name of the function is not enough for us to understand what it does, well, it probably has a bad name in the first place... but we should also look at the type signature of the function, which is basically the types of the arguments (what we pass in) and the type of the return value (what we get out).
 This is valuable information!

+## while and for

+Most of the time, people want their software to stay "on" until they are done with it.
+So far, however, every time we want to use our little program, we must start it up again because after we use it once and get an answer, our program just stops.

+To solve this problem, we can use a loop so that after the program is used by the user once, it goes back to the beginning ready to be used again.
+We can achieve that easily with the `while` statement:

+{% highlight ceylon %}
+while(true) {
+    // ask user for input and print result
+}
+{% endhighlight %}

+Now our program will "never" end.
+Using the previous example, it will ask the user for an operation, x, and y, print the result, then start again and ask the user for an operation, x, and y, and so on:

+{% highlight ceylon %}
+while(true) {
+	value option = askUserForNumber("Enter ``multiplication`` for multiplication, ``addition`` for addition: ");
+	value x = askUserForNumber("Enter x: ");
+	value y = askUserForNumber("Enter y: ");

+	assert(is Float option, is Float x, is Float y, option == multiplication || option == addition);

+	value operation = option == multiplication then multiply else add;
+	printResult(operation, x, y);
+}
+{% endhighlight %}

+If we enter any invalid input, our program will actually exit because when an error happens, the loop is broken.

+But it would be nicer to have some way to stop the program without an error.
+We could use `break` to break off the loop in case the user chose a new option - the `exit` option:

+{% highlight ceylon %}
+value multiplication = 0;
+value addition = 1;
+value exit = 2;

+while(true) {
+	value option = askUserForNumber("Enter: * ``multiplication`` for multiplication,
+	                                        * ``addition`` for addition
+	                                        * ``exit`` to exit: ");
+	if (exists option, option == exit) {
+		break;
+	}
+    // the rest remains the same
+    ...
+}
+{% endhighlight %}

+Although the previous example shows how `while` can be used to create an *infinite* loop, it is far more common to loop only while some condition is true.

 ## Union types